-General Summary/Purpose: Johns Hopkins Technology Ventures (JHTV) supports the commercialization of university technology through technology licensing, the development of sponsored research agreements and venture creation.
-JHTV serves as a business advisor to investigators whose research has commercial potential and provides a set of specific resources to aid them, including physical space though its FastForward innovation hubs, translational and venture funding support, and professional services (e.g. mentorship, pro bono legal and accounting services, and educational programming).
+Johns Hopkins Technology Ventures (JHTV) supports the commercialization of university technology through technology licensing, the development of sponsored research agreements and venture creation.
+JHTV serves as a business advisor to investigators at all nine schools of the university whose research has commercial potential and provides a set of specific resources to aid them, including IP protection, technology analysis, marketing and licensing support, translational and venture funding support, physical space though its FastForward innovation hubs, and professional services (e.g. mentorship, pro bono legal and accounting services, and educational programming).

-Faculty relationship building: Source and connect with faculty who are conducting commercially relevant research, raise awareness about JHTV’s role as an advisor and service area, and informally advise/connect them with appropriate resources.
+Faculty relationship management: Source and connect with WSE & KSAS faculty who are conducting commercially relevant research; raise awareness about JHTV's role as an advisor and service area, and advise/connect them with appropriate resources.

 Specific Duties & Responsibilities:

-Works across university - with emphasis on life science areas - to support new ideas with commercial potential and entrepreneurial faculty.
+Works across WSE & KSAS - with emphasis on the engineering, data science and software disciplines - to support new ideas with commercial potential and entrepreneurial faculty

-Connects faculty to JHTV/JHU and other resources including IP and licensing support, mentorship, programs, funding, and FastForward venture creation expertise.
+Connects faculty to commercialization resources within JHTV and across JHU including IP and licensing support, mentorship, educational programs, funding, and FastForward venture creation expertise

 Seven years progressive management experience.